-2015 Surplus Notes
+Surplus Notes

-On February 3, 2015, we issued surplus notes totaling \$17.5 million in exchange for cash to four non-affiliated holders.
-The surplus notes had a term of 7 years with a maturity on February 3, 2022.
-The surplus notes had restrictions as to payments of interest and principal and any such payment required the prior approval of the Oregon Insurance Commissioner before such payments can be made.
-The surplus notes were repaid in full in September 2018.
+Prior to September 2018, the Company had \$17.5 million in outstanding surplus notes which had been issued by PSIC on February 3, 2015 for a term of seven years.
+The surplus notes bore interest at the rate of LIBOR plus 8.00% and had restrictions as to payments of interest and principal and any such payment required the prior approval of the Oregon Insurance Commissioners before such payment could be made.
+Such payments could only be made from surplus.

-2018 Floating Rate Notes
+Floating Rate Notes